 Higher-Order Thinking (HOT) questions are another major instructional practice that help students develop their confidence, work through productive struggle, and share their approach to tasks.
 While these problems are designed to offer students a challenge, "Math on the Spot" video tutorials are available in case students need additional support.
 "Through the Math on the Spot Video Tutor, students will be guided through an interactive solving of this type of HOT problem.
 Use this video to also help students solve the HOT problem in the Interactive Student Edition."
-When students explore these similarities between a rhombus and a square are alike, the Math on the Spot teacher models a think-aloud analyzing the attributes of both shapes.
-Additionally, teachers have access to anticipated student errors that could help students better develop their approach to problem solving.
+When students solve a multi-step equation to determine the total number of coins a person rolls, the Math on the Spot teacher models a think-aloud analyzing problem, creating a strip diagram, and solving for the variable.
+Additionally, teachers have access to anticipated student errors that could help students better develop their approach to problem-solving.
 With each mistake in the "Common Errors" section, teachers have suggestions to address the error.
 This tool is useful for facilitating productive struggle and showing students there can be multiple ways to solve a problem.
-For example, when students measure using benchmarks, they may choose benchmarks that are too small.
-Teachers are given a tip to "remind students that benchmarks are used to estimate, and not find actual measures."
-If it takes a great deal of time to use a benchmark, a larger benchmark should be chosen.
+For example, when students divide using a two-digit divisor, sometimes their subtraction produces a number that is greater than or equal to the divisor.
+Teachers remind students to compute the result by increasing the corresponding digit in the quotient by 1.